nurimartinez/nurimartinez/README.md

 </a><br />

 <br />
 Hi!
 I am a Full Stack Web Development student who has found her passion and is ready to give everything that is needed to become a professional developer.
-I am also a professional and creative copywriter with SEO knowledge.
+I am also a creative copywriter with SEO knowledge.

 <h2>Quick Facts</h2>